Microsoft-TrainingKits/HOL-ConnectingApplicationsVNet/HOL.md

 	</connectionStrings>
 	````

-1. In order to enable communication between the Web Role and the SQL Server Virtual Machine, you need configure the Web Role to connect to the same **Virtual Network** as the SQL Server Virtual Machine.
+1. In order to enable communication between the Web Role and the SQL Server virtual machine, you need configure the Web Role to connect to the same **Virtual Network** as the SQL Server virtual machine.
 To do so, open the **ServiceConfiguration.Cloud.cscfg** under the **CloudShop.Azure** project and add the highlighted  configuration:

 	<!--mark: 9-18-->
 	````XML